Women in Comics

 Format:

-The first in-depth look at the important role women have played in comics history, from the late nineteenth century to today, with a focus on both female cartoonists and female characters.
+A beautifully illustrated and in-depth look at the important roles women have played in comics history, from the late nineteenth century to today.